waterinstitute/adcirc-subgrid/examples/Norfolk/Norfolk.rst

 Next Steps
 ==========

+- First, download the missing files from the go link: https://go.ncsu.edu/subgrid-nsn.zip
 - Start by reading the `Preprocessing Introduction <Preprocessing_intro.rst>`_ to get a detailed overview of the preprocessing steps.
 - Next, open `Process_Norfolk.ipynb <Process_Norfolk.ipynb>`_ to see how the subgrid generation was executed.
 - Then, read the `Post Processing Introduction <PostProcessing_intro.rst>`_ to get an overview of the post-processing steps.